moigonzalez/tdd-calculator/README.md

 ## 4. Expression Parsing
 - [ ] The calculator must handle multi-step expressions:
   - Example: `2 + 3 * 4 = 14` (following order of operations).
-- [ ] The calculator must follow the order of operations:
-  - Parentheses first (if implemented).
-  - Multiplication and division before addition and subtraction.

 ---